Best Gateway Board Games 2026: Azul, Splendor & 3 More — illustration

 What about Wingspan?

 Wingspan is the most-recommended gateway game in 2026 online lists but it's deliberately off this ranking.
-The reason: weight is 2.40 (above the 2.0 gateway ceiling) and teach time runs 15–20 minutes - both higher than Azul, Ticket to Ride, and Splendor.
+The reason: BoardGameGeek's community weight is 2.48 (above the 2.0 gateway ceiling) and teach time runs 15–20 minutes - both higher than Azul, Ticket to Ride, and Splendor.
 Wingspan is a brilliant second game once a non-gamer has finished an Azul, but it's heavier than a true first teach.
 If your group is gamer-adjacent rather than gamer-skeptical, Wingspan jumps to #1.

 Best gateway board game as a gift